Pointwise Weyl law for graphs from quantized interval maps: Set-up and main results

 \subsection{Set-up}

 Here we state the assumptions on the map $S$ and matrices $P_n$.
-Let $S:[0,1]\to[0,1]$ be a piecewise-linear map that satisfies the following conditions: \begin{enumerate}[(i)] \item $S$ is (Lebesgue) measure-preserving, $\mu(A)=\mu(S^{-1}(A))$ for any measurable set $A$. \item There exists a partition $\mathcal{M}_0$ of $[0,1]$ into $M_0$ equal intervals (called atoms) $A_1,\ldots,A_{M_0}$, with $S$ linear on each atom $A_j$. \item The endpoints $\mathcal{E}_0=\mathcal{E}(\mathcal{M}_0)$ of the atoms have left and right limits satisfying $\lim_{x\to e_0^\pm}S(x)\in\mathcal{E}_0$ for $e_0\in\mathcal{E}_0$.
-This means the linear segments in $S$ begin and end in the grid $\mathcal{E}_0\times \mathcal{E}_0$.
+Let $S:[0,1]\to[0,1]$ be a piecewise-linear map that satisfies the following conditions: \begin{enumerate}[(i)] \item $S$ is (Lebesgue) measure-preserving, $\mu(A)=\mu(S^{-1}(A))$ for any measurable set $A$. \item There exists a partition of $[0,1]$ into $M_0$ equal intervals (called atoms) $A_1,\ldots,A_{M_0}$, with $S$ linear on each atom $A_j$.
+This partition will be denoted by $\mathcal{M}_0$, and the collection of endpoints of the atoms $(A_j)_j$ will be denoted by $\mathcal{E}_0=\{0,\frac{1}{M_0},\frac{2}{M_0},\ldots,\frac{M_0-1}{M_0},1\}$. \item The linear segments of $S$ begin and end in the grid $\mathcal{E}_0\times \mathcal{E}_0$; more formally, the left and right limits of $S$ satisfy $\lim_{x\to e_0^\pm}S(x)\in\mathcal{E}_0$ for $e_0\in\mathcal{E}_0$.
 With (i) and (ii), this ensures the slope of $S$ on each atom must be an integer.
 For convenience, also assume $S(e_0)$ takes one of the values of these one-sided limits. \item The absolute value of the slope of $S$ on each atom is at least two, i.e. the slope is never $\pm1$. \end{enumerate} Conditions (i), (ii), and (iii) are essentially the same as in \cite{pzk,qgraphs}.
 Condition (iv) is there instead of the ergodicity assumption.
 It allows for some non-ergodic $S$ such as those corresponding to block matrices of various ergodic maps.
 Two examples of allowable ergodic $S$ are the doubling map and the ``four legs map'' shown in Figure~\ref{fig:maps}.
 In general, conditions for ergodicity of $S$ would follow from results on piecewise expanding Markov maps, see for example Chapter III in the textbook \cite{mane}.

 For $n\in M_0\Z$, partition $[0,1]$ into $n$ equal atoms, $E_x=(\frac{x-1}{n},\frac{x}{n})$ for $x=1,\ldots,n$, and define the corresponding $n\times n$ Markov transition matrix $P_n$ by

 The matrix $P_n$ looks at where $S$ sends an atom $E_x$, and assigns a uniform probability $\frac{1}{|S'(z)|}$ to each atom $E_y$ that $S$ can reach from $E_x$.
 To generate the family of corresponding unitary matrices $U_n$ as done in \cite{pzk,qgraphs}, it is required that the $P_n$ be \emph{unistochastic}, so that there are unitary matrices $U_n$ with the entrywise relation $|(U_n)_{xy}|^2=(P_n)_{xy}$.
 In general, characterizing which bistochastic matrices are unistochastic is difficult; however see \cite{pzk, unistochastic, qgraphs} for some conditions and examples.
 Note that the relation $|(U_n)_{xy}|^2=(P_n)_{xy}$ does not uniquely define $U_n$ if it exists, as one can always add additional phases without changing unitarity or the entrywise relation.
 For example, given any $\Phi\in[0,2\pi)^n$ and defining the diagonal matrix $e^{i\Phi}:=\operatorname{diag}(e^{i\Phi_1},\ldots,e^{i\Phi_n})$, then $e^{i\Phi}U_n$ is also unitary and satisfies the same entrywise norm-squared relation.